barlowm/WebpackStarter/README.md

 - https://webpack.js.org/guides/asset-management

-Only problem I see so far is that the screen flashes with a white background before the custom styles take effect since they're loaded as part of the JS file which is loaded after the entire page is
+Only problem I see so far is that the screen flashes with a white background before the custom styles take effect since they're loaded as part of the JS file which is loaded after the entire page is rendered.

 ## 03 Fix FOUC (Flash of Unstyled Content)